 In the study the researchers observe specific acupuncture points.
 These points reveal microvascular densities with two branches existing around thick blood vessels.
 These points contain fine structures with more large blood vessels that are significantly larger in size.
-The researchers also determine that meridian (acupuncture) points possess a higher density of vascularization of vessels.
+The researchers also determined that meridian (acupuncture) points possess a higher density of vascularization of vessels.

 Modern research has provided significant proof that acupuncture meridians are visceral.
 In fact, this research employs several techniques, including MRI (magnetic resonance imaging), infrared imaging, LCD thermal photography, ultrasound and other CT imaging methods.
-Other studies, such as this one published in Bioelectromagnetics, define meridians as “special conduits for electrical signals.“
+Other studies, such as this one published in Bioelectromagnetics, define meridian lines as “special conduits for electrical signals.“

 Could it be that modern science has recently confirmed what the ancients knew all along?

 *Chenglin, Liu, Wang Xiaohu, Xu Hua, Liu Fang, Dang Ruishan, Zhang Dongming, Zhang Xinyi, Xie Honglan, and Xiao Tiqiao.
 “X-ray phase-contrast CT imaging of the acupoints based on synchrotron radiation.”
 Journal of Electron Spectroscopy and Related Phenomena (2013).